- Home

 Entry Restrictions for Specific Countries

 In addition, the administration added Burkina Faso, Mali, Niger, South Sudan and Syria to the list of countries subject to full entry bans.
 Nationals holding Palestinian Authority‑issued travel documents are also barred from entry.
-Reports indicate that Laos and Sierra Leone have moved from partial restrictions to full bans.
+Reports confirm that Laos and Sierra Leone have moved from partial restrictions to full bans.

-• Legal authority: Implemented under Section 212(f) of the Immigration and Nationality Act (INA).
+- Legal Authority: Implemented under Section 212(f) of the Immigration and Nationality Act (INA).

-• Impact on employers and travelers:
+- Impact on Employers and Travelers:

-• Visa issuance for affected nationals is suspended.
+- Visa issuance for affected nationals is suspended.

-• Employers cannot sponsor workers from these countries under standard visa categories.
+- Employers cannot sponsor workers from these countries under standard visa categories.

-• Travelers with passports or travel documents from restricted countries will be denied entry.
+- Travelers with passports or travel documents from restricted countries will be denied entry.

 Background Information